-This species originated from India, Myanmar, north Thailand, north-west Laos and East Java.
+This species originated from Indochina, Malesia, Myanmar, India, Thailand.
 It was introduced to Singapore.
 It is a large deciduous tree, reaching up to 40m in height in suitable climates.

 The Teak is a tree of the more open, monsoon-forest where a resting season is forced upon it by the dry weather.
 At such times, the tree is bare of leaves and it flowers and fruits after the new leaves have opened in the ensuring wet season.
 It appears that a lack of a dry season upset the growth of the Teak by compelling it to vegetate (bear leaves only) almost continuously.
 Also, the profusion of other trees suited for the rainforests of this region would prevent the Teak from establishing itself in our rainforests.

 Teak trees are deciduous after the dry season in monsoon weather.
 Where there is no marked dry weather, the trees remain evergreen.

 Teak is known for its high quality timber & used in traditional medicine to reduce swelling.